 The approval process is a little bit different though.
 Upstart does look at things like credit score, employment income and income-to-debt ratio, but it also uses computer models to factor in your college degree, your major and your job history to give Upstart a fuller picture of who you are as a financial person.

-These extra criteria are perfect for someone who doesn’t have much credit history but has shown great responsibility in school and previous jobs.
+These extra criteria are perfect for someone who doesn’t have much credit report history but has shown great responsibility in school and previous jobs.
 It speaks to the problem that a lot of people have with credit scores; they don’t give the whole picture on how financially responsible a person is.

-Upstart also makes it easy to set up recurring payments, and won’t penalize you for paying off your loan early, which many loan companies do.
+Upstart also makes it easy to set up recurring monthly payments, and won’t penalize you for paying off your loan early, which many loan companies do.
 Upstart offers both three-year and five-year personal loans, so you can choose which will be easiest for you to pay off.
 It also offers a range of options, from student loans to debt consolidation loans.